Please note: Registration for this event is required and is available here: https://zoom.us/webinar/register/WN_BB0FQQqpRRCxZmkZHjoS7Q

-Our docent for this talk will be Rita Dunlay.
+Guiding us in our exploration of the exhibition will be docent Rita Dunlay.
 Rita has been a member of the Docent Council of the Fine Arts Museums since 1994.
-As a member of the Art Talks Program, she has prepared over 30 talks on special exhibitions at the de Young and the Legion of Honor.
+As a member of the Art Talks Program she has prepared over 30 talks on special exhibitions at the de Young and the Legion of Honor.
 Among the most recent are “Early Rubens,” “Casanova: The Seduction of Europe,” “Monet: The Early Years,” “Pierre Bonnard: Painting Arcadia,” “J.M.W.
 Turner: Painting Set Free,” and “Girl with a Pearl Earring: Dutch Paintings from the Mauritshuis.”
 Rita is from Pennsylvania and graduated from the University of Michigan, where she majored in French.